microsoft/update-client-server-sync/docfx/examples/default_startup.md

-### Use the reference UpdateServerStartup to add update services to your ASP.NET web app
+### Use UpdateServerStartup to add update services to your ASP.NET web app

 #### Prerequisites
 * updates were fetched to a file named master.zip